 The United States Preventative Services Task Force (USPSTF) recommends “screening for prediabetes and type 2 diabetes in adults aged 35 to 70 years who are overweight or have obesity.
-Clinicians should refer patients with prediabetes to effective preventive interventions” such as the national diabetes prevention program (NDPP).
+Clinicians should refer patients with prediabetes to effective preventive interventions” such as the National Diabetes Prevention Program (NDPP).

-How to refer a patient to the diabetes prevention program
+How to refer a patient to the Diabetes Prevention Program

 Does the program work?

 An NIH-led, CDC-supported research study showed that weight loss of 5–7% of body weight was achieved by lowering fat intake and increasing physical activity to at least 150 minutes per week.
 This reduced the risk of developing type 2 diabetes by 58% in people at high risk for the disease (71% for those over age 60).
-For more information, visit the diabetes prevention program page.

 Who qualifies for the program?

-Patient’s readiness for lifestyle change should be assessed prior to referral.
+A patient’s readiness for lifestyle change should be assessed prior to referral.
 To qualify, your patient must:

 - Be 18 years of age or older